comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

-To ease that migration, we also consider using gstreamer pipeline, It's designed for video pipeline, portable/performant/easy-to-use, supports OpenGL display, also have a Qt shared context example, seems quite a good fit.
+To ease that migration, we also consider using gstreamer pipeline, It's designed for video playback, portable/performant/easy-to-use, supports OpenGL display, also have a Qt shared context example, seems quite a good fit.
 But actually it has many hidden problems in practise, If we reconsider the decision from the present point of view, gstreamer is still involving quickly during that time (